renzoscriber/resumes/drafts/professional_experience.md

 ## Memory & Cognition Lab Research Leader (Aug 2014 - May 2015)
-- Lead a research group of four undergraduates for research adivsor.
+- Lead a research group of four undergraduates for research advisor.
 - Prepared and presented six conference posters.